 Long haired Chihuahuas may be tiny, but they are hugely popular!

 Their longer, fluffier coats give them a distinctive look that distinguishes them from short-haired Chihuahuas.
+These coats are especially fluffy around their necks, ears, legs, and tails.

 If you’re looking to find out more about the Chihuahua breed in general, you can check out our complete guide.